best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 That said, for those more familiar with `markdown` and in teams/environments where learning a new markup language is not a top priority, [`sphinx` can be extended to also support `markdown`](https://www.sphinx-doc.org/en/master/usage/markdown.html).

-Sphinx supports code highlighting for multiple programming languages within a project, however, other tools may be required to automatically collate documentation from code in languages other than Python.
+Sphinx supports code highlighting for multiple programming languages within a project.
+However, you may require other tools to automatically collate documentation from code in languages other than Python.
 These are not addressed here.

 Sphinx also supports theming, with a [myriad of themes](https://www.writethedocs.org/guide/tools/sphinx-themes/) available out of the box.
-With a little bit of extra time you can even develop and adapt the existing themes into a custom theme suitable for your work.
+You can even develop and adapt the existing themes into a custom theme suitable for your work with a little bit of extra time.

-As well as theming support, `sphinx` allows users to develop extensions that extend its functionality.
+`Sphinx` allows users to develop extensions that extend its functionality, as well as theming support,.
 This GitHub repository provides a list of [useful ways to extend the functionality of `sphinx`](https://github.com/yoloseem/awesome-sphinxdoc) to suit your needs.

 To illustrate how this can be extremely useful, we will introduce the [doctest extension](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html).